 Inspect and Clean the Disc

 Hold the disc under bright light and look for fingerprints, dust, or scratches.
 Even a small smudge on the reflective surface can disrupt the laser's focus.
-Clean gently from the center outward using a soft lint-free cloth.
+Clean gently from the center outward using a soft, lint-free cloth.
+Avoid circular wiping motions, which can introduce new fine scratches.
+If you suspect dust has accumulated inside the disc slot itself, use a brief burst of compressed air from a distance to clear the opening before inserting the disc.

 Avoid Burned or Poorly Labeled Discs

 Xbox drives are calibrated for factory-pressed DVDs, not burned copies.
-Recordable media use organic dyes that fade over time, and sticky labels or marker ink can throw the disc slightly off balance.
+Recordable media use organic dyes that fade over time, and adhesive labels or marker ink can throw the disc slightly off balance during playback.
 If your disc was recorded at home or shows signs of warping, test a retail copy instead.

 Quick USB Verification

-As a final check, copy a short video file in MP4 format to a USB drive and attempt playback.
-If the USB file plays normally but the DVD does not, the console's video subsystem is fine and the fault almost certainly involves the physical disc or drive.
+As a final check, copy a short video file in MP4 format to a USB drive and attempt playback through the Xbox.
+If the USB file plays normally but the DVD does not, the console's video subsystem is working and the fault almost always involves the physical disc or optical drive.
 This comparison helps narrow the cause before opening the console or replacing parts.

 Hardware Signs When Xbox One Not Reading Discs

-When disc fails despite clean media and updated software, hardware wear becomes the most probable cause.
-Xbox One consoles use slot-loading optical drives with precision alignment, and even minor wear can prevent proper reading.
+When discs fail despite clean media and updated software, hardware wear becomes the most likely cause.
+Xbox One consoles use slot-loading optical drives with precision alignment, and even minor wear can prevent consistent reading.

 Listen for Drive Noise or Repeated Spin-Ups